kestra-io/docs/docs/plugin-developer-guide/publish/README.md

 ```

-There is a preconfigured GitHub Actions in `.github/workflows/main.yml` files that you customized to your need:
+There is a pre-configured GitHub Actions workflow in the `.github/workflows/main.yml` file that you can customize to your need:
 ```yaml
       # Publish
       - name: Publish package to Sonatype